Our Vision

 The programs are based on a model of positive psychology and will draw on the existing strengths and values of our players.
 SALT mainly work at a community level but also have partnerships with a number of AFL teams.
 These sessions will be held during training times to make participation as simple as possible.

-This junior program is being fully funded by the Bendigo Bank, and will run for three years.
+This junior program is being fully funded by the Bendigo Bank, and will run until 2023.
 Many thanks to the Bendigo Bank for recognising the benefits of junior sport and supporting our local community!

 The correct uniform is to be worn on game day : club jersey with your number, club shorts and club socks (and mouth guard) on game day to be permitted to play.